TrellixVulnTeam/PyADTS_LKUQ/docs/quick-start.rst

 Quick Start
 ***********

-``PyADTS`` provides a "full-stack" framework to build time-series anomaly detection workflows.
+``PyADTS`` provides a "full-stack" framework to build time-series anomaly detection workflows, such as .

 =================
 Loading Datasets